JetBrains/jetbrains_guide/sites/goland-guide/contents/tips/live-templates/index.md

     frequently used portions of code, like variable and loop declarations, or test functions.

-    Of course, you can edit, rename, turn off, or remove any of the predefined _Live Templates_, but what about adding your own?
-That is quite a interesting topic that we will cover in the upcoming articles about GoLand features.
+    You can edit, rename, turn off, or remove any of the predefined _Live Templates_, and even add your own.

     **How to use:**

     Open _Settings/Preferences | Editor | Live Templates_ to see the full list
     of already supported templates.
-Learn, play, and again, enjoy!

 ---